Attack on Titan: Lost Girls: Plot

 The stories are about two female characters in the series: Mikasa Ackerman and Annie Leonhart.
 "Lost in the cruel world" is about Mikasa and her relationship with Eren, featuring a vision in an alternative universe where her parents weren't murdered.
 "Wall Sina, Goodbye" is about Annie and her life as a member of the Military Police Brigade in the time before she attempts to capture Eren on a Survey Corps reconnaissance mission.
 "Lost Girls" is about their interaction during training and the reconnaissance mission.

-Publication
+Media

+Novel

 The novel is based on two mini-visual novels from Nitroplus, which were included with the third and sixth volumes of the Attack on Titan anime Blu-ray release.
 The first, Lost in the Cruel World, was written by Seko and released on September 18, 2013.
 The second, titled Wall Sina, Goodbye, also by Seko, was released on December 18, 2013.

 The novel is written by Hiroshi Seko, who worked as a scriptwriter for the anime.
 Kodansha published it in December 2014 under their Kodansha Comics Deluxe imprint.
 It consists of three short stories, titled "Lost in the cruel world", "Wall Sina, Goodbye", and "Lost Girls".

 North American publisher Vertical announced their license to the novel at Anime Expo 2015 and released it on June 28, 2016.